jmward01/lmplay/README.md

 # LMPlay
 tldr - Check out the [Unified Embeddings experiments](https://github.com/jmward01/lmplay/wiki/Unified-Embeddings), [Unified Weights experiments](https://github.com/jmward01/lmplay/wiki/Unified-Weights) and [Sacrificial Training](https://github.com/jmward01/lmplay/wiki/Sacrificial-Training) stuff on the wiki.
 Also look at [Other Explanations](https://github.com/jmward01/lmplay/wiki/Other-Explanations) for what I am testing to show results aren't a fluke.
-These techniques allow a 6 layer model to train faster, and possibly deeper, than a 20 layer model.
+These techniques allow a 6 layer model to train faster, and deeper.

 This repo contains two things:
 - The 'LMPlay' training/plotting/dataloading/runner harness - This is designed to be relatively simple with the goal being to make it easy to try new experiments and compare the results against a baseline.